Olamide1/little/README.md

 * Start Min by running `node_modules/.bin/electron .`.<sup>1</sup>
 * After you make changes, you can press `ctrl+r` (or `cmd+r` on Mac) twice to restart the browser.

-<sup>1</sup>: _Make sure no `Min` instance is already running before starting the development version of `Min`._<br>
+<sup>1</sup>: _Make sure no `Little` instance is already running before starting the development version of `Little`._<br>

 ### Building binaries

-In order to build Min from source, follow the installation instructions above, then use one of the following commands to create binaries:
+In order to build Little from source, follow the installation instructions above, then use one of the following commands to create binaries:
 * ```npm run buildWindows```
 * ```npm run buildMac```
 * ```npm run buildDebian```